Portfolio Explorer | LumiTrade

 D) All of the above

-The same structure can feel conservative to one investor and risky to another — depending on context.
-Goals, income needs, tax situations, and time horizons all shape the experience.
+The same investment can feel safe to one person and risky to another — it all depends on their life.
+Goals, timelines, income needs, taxes — they all shape how an investment feels in real time.

 Education vs. Advice